ICRosa/AWS_Lambda_Dive/README.md

       Enter a value: <your_secret_key>
     ```
+# 5. Set tfvars
-  5. If  you don't want to put your credentials every time you run *terraform apply* you can put then in _terraform.tfvars_ as indicated in the commented part of this file.
+  If  you don't want to put your credentials every time you run *terraform apply* you can put then in _terraform.tfvars_ as indicated in the commented part of this file.

 Run Terraform on workspace "dev" to auto change the endpoints to [localstack](#what-is-localstack) any other workspace name points to default aws us-east-1